williamhuybui/Discharging-Method-on-Planar-Graph-Master-Project/README.md

 # Discharging Method on Planar Graph
-This is the final project for my Master degree in Mathematics with focus on graph theory
+This is the final project for my Master degree in Mathematics with focus on graph theory.

-**Projec status**: Completed
+**Projec status**:--Completed

 ## Introduction